Nate Lanxon

-Nate William Charles Lanxon (born 15 December 1984) is a British technology journalist and podcaster.
+Nate William Charles Lanxon (born 15 December 1984) is a British technology journalist, TV presenter and podcaster.
 He lives in London, England.
-Lanxon is an editor and writer at Bloomberg News, having formerly been editor of Wired.co.uk at Condé Nast, the online arm of Wired Magazine.
+Lanxon is an editor at Bloomberg News, having formerly been editor of Wired.co.uk at Condé Nast, the online arm of Wired Magazine.
 Previously, he was a Senior Editor at CNET.

 In October 2014 it was announced Conde Nast would launch a British version of Ars Technica, led by Lanxon as editor-in-chief, with a London-based team working under him to produce local editorial content.
 Ken Fisher, founder and editor-in-chief of Ars Technica in the United States, would oversee the publication from a brand perspective.
-Lanxon ended up accepting a position at Bloomberg instead.
+Lanxon ended up accepting a position at Bloomberg prior to Ars UK launching.

 Background

 Lanxon has written for or spoken on media outlets including Ars Technica, BBC television and radio, Channel 4, CNN, The Sunday Times, The Metro, Sky News and Wired magazine.

 He appeared as an expert judge on one episode of the 2011 series of the BBC’s programme The Apprentice.

 Lanxon was shortlisted for the British Society of Magazine Editors' award for Editor Of The Year in 2010, 2011, and again in 2013.